How to Install NVIDIA Drivers on Rocky Linux EL9 or EL8

 Installing NVIDIA drivers on Rocky Linux 9 or 8 can be challenging, especially when considering variables like Secure Boot and the Nouveau drivers.
 However, we’ve aimed to simplify this process for you in this comprehensive guide, detailing each step in an understandable and actionable manner.
 Whether dealing with conflicts from the Nouveau drivers or managing Secure Boot, the steps provided should enable you to install the NVIDIA drivers successfully.

-Our final recommendation is to keep your drivers updated to the latest version to ensure optimal performance and security.
+Our final recommendation is to update your drivers to the latest version to ensure optimal performance and security.
 Regular updates can prevent many issues before they occur, so it’s worth checking for new versions periodically.